Burnie Junior Football Association (Rosehill Trophy)

 The official State Premiership commenced in 1909 between premiers of the TFL and NTFA, and the State final was played between the two.

-It wasn’t until 1950 when Premiers of the NWFU joined, thus created a rotational format, ie one League would host and automatically qualify for the final, and the other two Leagues would play-off in a preliminary final, with the winner progressing to the final.
+It wasn’t until 1950 when premiers of the NWFU joined, thus created a rotational format, ie one League would host and automatically qualify for the final, and the other two Leagues would play-off in a preliminary final, with the winner progressing to the final.

 During the course of the competition there were several interruptions, mainly caused through disputes.
 Falling patronage became a serious concern and eventually, the State Premiership series came to an end in 1978.